ahmeterdem1/ahmetgpt/README.md

 There is no differentiation between attack and defense methods in this file format.
 Both are treated the same.

+### A Better Approach on Personality Investigation

+"persona_comparison.py"

+This version is an improvement to the persona investigation given below this section.
+Here, more advanced techniques are invented to compare personalities of people more accurately.

+This method uses the differences of the meanings of the words/tokens that each person uses.
+Meaning differences are collected and the gathered information is then used to generate a point in space for each person.

+When training embeddings for a given vocabulary, the idea behind is the linguistic theory that the meaning of each word comes from the context that it is used in.
+The meanings can and will change depending on the corpus that we give to the embedding model.

+To generate comparable embeddings between different corpora, we may for example, start with the same initialization meaning-context matrix and train the embedding for each corpora separately.
+In this application, different SkipGram models with the same initial core matrices are trained for each person, using the [semantic space](https://github.com/ahmeterdem1/semantic-space) library.
+And the initial vocabulary is the same for all, as it must be so.

+If all the words' embeddings are the same for 2 people, those 2 people must be the same person.
+Since the initial vocabulary is the same for all people, we can simply measure cosine similarities of each word in the vocabulary, for person x and person y.

+The collective cosine similarity vector, is a vector of length "vocabulary-size" where each place holds the cosine similarity value between the embeddings of the same word, between the 2 people.
+Given person x and person y, if it was x=y, then this vector would be all ones.

+Using this information, we can measure the statistical difference/loss of the vector we have at hand and this hypothetical target of all one vector.
+Cross Entropy measure directly fits this purpose of measuring statistical difference between 2 given distributions.

+Cross Entropy loss between the hypothetical all ones distribution and the calculated cosine similarity distribution is calculated.
+This is just a simple negative sum of the log values of cosine similarity values, since the target distribution is all ones.
+The calculated loss value will naturally be between 0 and infinity.

+We need a projection of the loss value, to a measure index which would be between 0 and 1.
+0 means no similarity, and 1 means the same person.
+For when the loss is 0, measure index must be 1.
+For when the loss is infinity, measure index must be 0.

+A variant of sigmoid function is created for this purpose.
+This function is given as "1/(x + e<sup>-x</sup>)".
+This score function perfectly satisfies the required boundary conditions given the objective.

+All of the collective work given here, results in a more robust personality comparison and classification.
+And this is, at the end of the day, an inherent semantic comparison of a given document and a given query/document.

 ### Persona Investigation

 "persona_generation.py"